Navya604/PROM/README.md

 10. Validation checks after fixing

 Important:
-- Do not assume missing values
+- Do not assume TAX_ID mapping is complete
-- If merge keys may be mismatched, suggest key normalization checks
+- If output is blank, check rows dropped after Fund UCN mapping
-- If PDF extraction may have failed, suggest text preview checks
+- If performance is wrong, check current and prior date logic
-- If Outlook extraction may have failed, suggest mailbox/category checks
+- If CSV is not reading correctly, check delimiter and column split logic
-- Keep the explanation simple enough for an analyst to follow
+- Keep explanation simple enough for an analyst to follow